 It’s not unusual for designers to borrow from non-Western cultures for a seasonal trend.
-Past design trends have ranged from mud cloths to mandalas, and all have been used as inspiration for both international and independent brands.
-A burgeoning trend that has been developing into the market are replicas of Lobi pottery, specifically altar vessels covered with three-dimensional spikes.
-Another aspect of Lobi dress that has gone “mainstream” are lip plates, which are placed on the upper, lower, or both lips.
+Past design fads have ranged from Malian bogolan (mud cloth) to mandalas, a Hindu and Buddhist spiritual symbol.
+A burgeoning trend on the market are replicas of Lobi pottery, specifically altar vessels covered with three-dimensional spikes.
+Another aspect of Lobi decorative culture, lip plates, have also gone mainstream.
+These forms of body modification are worn on the upper, lower, or both lips.

 The Lobi are a cultural group that lives in Burkina Faso and parts of Ivory Coast.
 They are traditionally associated with rural life and live in an informal clan system.
 During French colonization in Burkina Faso (1896-1960), the Lobi were able to maintain their independence longer than nearby groups, which was due to their open resistance against foreign influence.

-The inspiration behind Lobi pottery can range from normal life to the spiritual.
-This emphasis on spirituality is particularly focused with spiked altar vessels, which is a style that is present in pottery across Western Africa.
+The inspiration behind a Lobi pottery piece can range from regular life events to the spiritual.
+Spirituality is particularly shown with spiked altar vessels, which is a style that is present in pottery across Western Africa.

-Appearing like a browned Jackfruit, Lobi altar festivals can be spiked all over and are shaped with a ladle and at times, a carved lid.
-The Art Institute of Chicago notes in a description of an early to mid-20th-century vessel that the lid, “protects the contents from natural and supernatural contamination.”
-This suggests that the item was meant for pouring and may have been used for non-utilitarian purposes.
+Appearing like a browned jackfruit, Lobi altar vessels can be spiked all over with a ladle and a carved lid.
 The spikes represent a variety of hopes in life, including protection from witchcraft and misfortune.
+The Art Institute of Chicago notes in a description of an early to mid 20th-century vessel that the lid, “protects the contents from natural and supernatural contamination.”
+This suggests that the item was meant for pouring and only used for special events.
+With such cultural significance, it’s odd that replicas are being sold as living room décor.